efueger/theme-manager/README.md

 ThemeManager::getTheme( 'theme-name' );
 ```

-If you have a secondary `themes` folder you can add all of themes to the ThemeManager by using:
+If you have a secondary `themes` folder you can add all of the themes to the ThemeManager by using:
 ```php
 ThemeManager::addThemeLocation( __DIR__ . '/path/to/alternative/themes-folder' );
 ```